Notifying Bank of Scotland of a Death

 How do I notify Bank of Scotland of a death?

-You can notify Bank of Scotland by calling their bereavement team on 0345 835 5641, or by completing their online bereavement form.
-Have the death certificate and your identification ready before you make contact.
+You can let Bank of Scotland know by calling their bereavement team on 0345 835 5641, or by filling in their online bereavement form.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Bank of Scotland need for bereavement?

-Bank of Scotland typically requires: Death certificate (original or certified copy), Completed bereavement form, Grant of Probate / Certificate of Confirmation (Scotland) if required.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Bank of Scotland usually asks for: Death certificate (original or certified copy), Completed bereavement form, Grant of Probate / Certificate of Confirmation (Scotland) if required.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Bank of Scotland take to process a bereavement?